What We Do

 The team’s acceptance was affirmed when the Honduran Board of Dentistry issued temporary Dental Licenses and a Honduran dentist told us that we were the best and most organized clinic she had seen.
 Working with International Aid, the equipment was shipped to Honduras; and with the help of Drs.
 Mike and Maria Moore, we were able to get it through customs (another story).

-We work with local health officials and pastors in Honduras to schedule visits to mountain villages, so the people are aware of the clinic’s arrival.
-Whenever the clinic arrives, local Hondurans have been in prayer for its arrival.
-They help load and unload, interpret, fix lunch and provide with snacks.
-The local Pastor will pray before the clinic opens, and he stays to hand out Bibles and invites people to worship as they leave the clinic.
-Upon leaving the clinic, patients are also given oral hygiene kits and instructions for after-care.
-They are also educated on techniques for preventative care.
+We worked with local health officials and pastors in Honduras to schedule visits to mountain villages, so the people were aware of the clinic’s arrival.
+Whenever the clinic arrived, local Hondurans had been in prayer for its arrival.
+They helped load and unload, interpret, fix lunch and provide with snacks.
+The local Pastor would pray before the clinic opened, and he stayed to hand out Bibles and invited people to worship as they leave the clinic.
+Upon leaving the clinic, patients were also given oral hygiene kits and instructions for after-care.
+They were also educated on techniques for preventative care.

-To date, over twenty clinics have treated over 7,800 people, providing exams, extractions, cleanings, fillings, and sealants.
+To date, our clinics treated over 7,800 people, providing exams, extractions, cleanings, fillings, and sealants.

-We have also handed out over 8,800 copies of the New Testament in Spanish.
+We also handed out over 8,800 copies of the New Testament in Spanish.

-Today, nearly 20 years after their first trip, Bill and Lori DeWitt continue to return to Honduras several times a year with teams of volunteers—from professionals and experts to beginners and novice—to work on a variety of construction projects, such as expanding and improving church facilities, housing repair, new home starts, and the construction of a new primary school.
-Some projects include:
+Casa de Esperanza travels to Honduras about once a year with teams of volunteers—from professionals and experts to beginners and novice—to work on a variety of construction projects, such as expanding and improving church facilities, housing repair, new home starts, and the construction of a new primary school.
+Whenever possible, we work to partner with Honduran architects and purchase supplies locally in order to support the Honduran economy.
+Some of our previous projects include:

 Included in our construction mission is improving—or installing—plumbing, as the water sources in Honduras are very unreliable and bacteria laden, as sewer systems are inadequate, if even present.
 This makes the water a prime source of gastrointestinal diseases.
 Little if any precautionary measures are taken to treat the water source before ingestion.
 Because of this, water improvement has also been a large part of Casa de Esperanza’s work.
 Fortunately we have a licensed plumber on our board, Mr. Dave Herrema, and with his help we have improved water safety in many of the areas we have worked.